MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_streamaudioengine_assign_current_write_position.md

 ### -param Position

 The current write position for the ACXSTREAMAUDIOENGINE object in bytes.
-The maybe refer to KSPROPERTY_AUDIO_WAVERT_CURRENT_WRITE_POSITION for more info on the position?
+For more information on the position value, see [KSPROPERTY_AUDIO_WAVERT_CURRENT_WRITE_POSITION](/windows-hardware/drivers/audio/ksproperty-audio-wavert-current-write-position).

-TBD - Need to better describe if this is relative to the stream, etc. And if still applies [Audio Position Property](/windows-hardware/drivers/audio/audio-position-property)

 ## -returns